Nyack Climate Vulnerability Assessment and Adaptation Plan

 The Project

-Assessing Vulnerability
+Assessing Vulnerability and Considering Hazards

-The first step is to assess how vulnerable the assets in our community are.
+The first step was to assess how vulnerable the assets in our community are.
 To what degree are the people, infrastructure, ecosystems, economy, and services in our community susceptible to climate hazards related to climate change, and how well can the these assets cope?

 What do we mean by climate hazards?
 They are natural or human-induced physical events or trends that may cause loss of life, injury, or other health impacts, as well as damage and loss to property, infrastructure, livelihoods, service provision, ecosystems, and environmental resources.
 We will use local knowledge and reliable, current research about projections for local conditions to ground our understanding of hazards that may affect our community.

-Planning for Adaptation
+Planning for Adaptation and Becoming Resilient

-The Resilience Roadmap will lay out tools and strategies to help create a resilient community—one that can respond and recover quickly when faced with the climate change challenges as we understand them now, and can continue to assess, adapt, and retain that capacity in the future.
+With a better understanding of our vulnerability, we planned ways to adapt.
+Adaptation refers to the ways we modify or adjust our understanding of our situation in changing circumstances and develop responses accordingly.
+The Adaptation Plan lays out tools and strategies to help create a resilient community—one that can respond and recover quickly when faced with the climate change challenges as we understand them now, and can continue to assess, adapt, and retain that capacity in the future.

 Key Resources